Murder of Simone Strobel

-Simone Monika Strobel (c.1980 – c.11 to 17 February 2005) was a 25-year-old German kindergarten teacher and backpacker whose body was found at a sportsground in Lismore, New South Wales, six days after being reported missing from the caravan park where she had been staying.
+Simone Monika Strobel (c.1980 – c.11/12 February 2005) was a 25-year-old German kindergarten teacher and backpacker whose body was found at a sportsground in Lismore, New South Wales, six days after being reported missing from the caravan park where she had been staying.
 An initial inquest in 2007 found insufficient evidence to lay charges over her death.

 Murder

 Prior to her murder, Strobel - a German national from Würzburg, Bavaria - had been backpacking through Australia with her boyfriend, Tobias Suckfuell, Suckfuell's sister, Katrin, and their friend, Jens Martin.
 On 11 February 2005, the group checked in to the Lismore Tourist Caravan Park.
-That evening, they spent the night drinking at the Gollan Hotel, before being ejected at 11.10pm by the bar manager.
-The group reportedly returned to the caravan park to continue their evening.
+That evening, they spent the night drinking at the Gollan Hotel, before being ejected at 11:10pm by the bar manager.
+The group returned to the caravan park to continue their evening.

-The following morning at 10.45am, Suckfuell and Martin reported Strobel missing at the Lismore Police Station, telling the police that she had left the campsite during the night after an argument had broken out between the Suckfuell siblings.
+The following morning at about 10:00am, Suckfuell and Martin reported Strobel missing at the Lismore Police Station, telling the police that she had left the campsite during the night after an argument had broken out between the Suckfuell siblings.
 The police subsequently put out a public appeal for information and carried out an extensive search.

 Strobel's nude body was discovered on 17 February 2005 by the NSW Dog Unit on a bocce court less than 100 metres from the campsite where she had disappeared, covered by palm fronds.
-Her cause of death is unconfirmed; investigators told the 2007 inquest that they believed her cause of death to be asphyxia or suffocation.
+Her cause of death is unconfirmed.
+A second coronial inquest was held between 11–15 November 2024, and formal findings were delivered on 6 November 2025.
+The NSW State Coroner concluded "I am unable to find, as Coroner MacMahon did, that the most likely cause of death was suffocation or smothering asphyxia.
+I accept the submissions that no cause of death can be determined on the available evidence".
+The Coroner also concluded that it was unlikely that Tobias, Katrin or Jens were involved in Simone's death, but stated Simone's killer likely had a sexual motive.